A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Preliminaries

 We consider an operator $L$ of the form $\nabla^*\nabla + \mathcal{R}_+-\mathcal{R}_-$, acting on a Riemannian fiber bundle $E\rightarrow M$, where $\nabla$ is a connection on $E\rightarrow M$ compatible with the metric, and for $p\in M$, $\mathcal{R}_+(p)$, $\mathcal{R}_-(p)$ are non-negative symmetric endomorphism acting on the fiber $E_p$.
 We will say that $L$ is a \textbf{generalised Schr\"{o}dinger operator}.
 Let us denote $\bar{\Delta}:=\nabla^*\nabla$, the "rough Laplacian", and $C^\infty(E)$ (resp. $C_0^\infty(E)$) the set of smooth sections of $E$ (resp., of smooth sections of $E$ which coincide with the zero section outside a compact set).\\ We define $H:=\bar{\Delta}+\mathcal{R}_+$.
 We will consider the $L^2$-norm on sections of $E$:

-where $|\omega|(p)$ is the norm of the evaluation of $\omega$ in $p$.
-We will denote $L^2(E)$, or simply $L^2$ when there is no confusion possible for the set of sections of $E$ with finite $L^2$ norm.\\ We have in mind the case of $\vec{\Delta}=d^*d+dd^*$, the Hodge Laplacian acting on 1-forms, for which we have the \textbf{Bochner decomposition}:
+where $|\omega|(p)$ is the norm of the evaluation of $\omega$ in $p$ and $dvol$ the Riemannian volume form.
+We will denote $L^2(E)$, or simply $L^2$ when there is no confusion possible, for the set of sections of $E$ with finite $L^2$-norm.\\ We have in mind the case of $\vec{\Delta}=d^*d+dd^*$, the Hodge Laplacian, acting on differential forms of degree $1$, for which we have the \textbf{Bochner decomposition}: